Article 18 — Cointegration Pairs Trading on NSE: An Educational Walkthrough

 from statsmodels.tsa.stattools import adfuller

-# Load 5 years of daily closes for RELIANCE and ONGC
+# Load 5 years of daily closes for any two candidate cointegrated names: Stock A and Stock B

 df = pd.DataFrame({